-You never married an screaming man, did you?
+You never married a screaming man, did you?

 Oh, no, your boyfriend was a normal, caring person talking to you with respect…that is why you married him!
 So now, why is he transformed into this raging man?
 What happened to him that now you are shocked by his anger explosions?

-If you move from asking what’s wrong to confronting him, he will transform a conversation in an offense, and will resort to yell and fight in messy anger explosions in order to get what he wants, (to silence you just now) especially when it seems like he is losing the battle to get it.
+If you move from asking what’s wrong to confronting him, he will transform this normal conversation into a serious offense, and will resort to yell and fight in messy anger explosions in order to get what he wants, (to silence you just now) especially when it seems like he is losing the battle to get his wish.

-It is important to keep in mind that you may encounter this type of loud and angry attack, when trying to confront your abuser for the first time, setting some limits to his behaviors in order to preserve your integrity, or when trying to take a break from the relationship.
+It is important to keep in mind that you may encounter this type of loud and angry attack, when trying to confront your husband for the first time, when having to set some limits to his behaviors in order to preserve your integrity, or when trying to take a break from the relationship.
 Knowing that, do you feel the need to find some help for relationship?

 Many women are shocked the first time their husband screams, name calls or insults them.
 He is angry, shouting and facing her down with his entire wrath.
-Let’s remember this shock; it is the first indication that the promise of marriage (“to be together to love and respect each other”) was not taken seriously, but was only words.
+Let’s remember this first shock of yours; it is the first indication that the promise of marriage (“to be together to love and respect each other”) was not his soul truth, but only words.

 This is the first mistake: not taking this violation of interpersonal limits seriously, and so, absorbing rather than deflecting the abuse.
 Remember that you must respond to his anger, and never ignore it as if it is “ok.”
 If you ignore it and make excuses for your abuser, he will succeed in controlling you.
 An anger attack on an unsuspecting partner is abuse, and qualifies in the same line as either emotional or physical abuse.
 It is experienced as a violation of boundaries: as an abusive interaction.
-When crossing this boundary, your automatic trust in your partner is gone.
-It’s true that you get deeply emotional hurt with verbal violence, but there is not outside bodily mark of his anger on your body… “only” on your soul, which is a lot to suffer!
+When this boundary is crossed your precious trust in your partner is gone.
+It’s true that you get emotionally hurt with his verbal violence, but there is not outside bodily mark of his anger on your body… “only” on your soul, which is a lot to suffer!

 Physical: tensing muscles, clenching fists, jaw tightens, agitation;